-- There are no provincial restrictions for breakrooms.
-As operators resume pre-pandemic processes, please discuss this further with the site administration. - Please carefully review the intersection that break rooms have with continuous masking requirements.
+• There are no provincial restrictions for breakrooms.
+As operators resume pre-pandemic processes, please discuss this further with the site administration.

 What is the vaccination plan for the fall, will boosters be required, will it be coordinated with influenza vaccine?